 Have you ever heard of the traditional roulade popular in Germany?
-If not, ensure you visit Broyhan Haus, which is a historic tavern in Hanover for some.
-It’s a filling that comes with vast amounts of meat, bacon, onions, and pickles.
+If not, ensure you visit Broyhan Haus, a historic Hanover tavern, for some.
+It’s filled with vast amounts of meat, bacon, onions, and pickles.

-But, don’t worry if you are vegan because there’s plenty on offer.
-Eating here and enjoying some German beer is among the top things in Hanover for many guests.
+But don’t worry if you are vegan because there’s plenty on offer.
+Eating here and enjoying German beer are among the top things in Hanover for many guests.